Caesars Palace: 20th century

 On December 31, 1967, stunt performer Evel Knievel arrived at the hotel to watch a boxing match and convinced Sarno that he could jump over the distance of 140 ft over the fountains.
-ABC came in to film the jump, in which Knievel hit the top of the safety ramp after the jump and flew over his handlebars into the parking lot of neighbouring Dunes.
-Fracturing his pelvis, several bones and suffering a concussion, he lay in a hospital unconscious for 29 days in a coma before recovering.
+ABC came in to film the jump, in which Knievel hit the top of the safety ramp after the jump and flew over his handlebars into the parking lot of neighboring Dunes. fracturing his pelvis, several bones, and suffering a concussion.
+He lay in a hospital unconscious for 29 days before recovering.
 On April 14, 1989, Knievel's son Robbie successfully completed the jump.

 The first casino at the hotel was named Circus Circus.
 It was intended to be the world's liveliest and most expensive casino, attracting elite gamblers from around the world.
 In 1969, a Federal Organized Crime Task Force accused the casino's financial manager, Jerome Zarowitz, of having ties with organized-crime figures in New York and New England.
 Although Zarowitz was never tried, the task force pressured Sarno and his other investors to sell the casino, which led to it being acquired by Lum's restaurant chain owners Stuart and Clifford S. Perlman for $60 million.
 The company soon shed its restaurant operations and changed its name to Caesars World.
 On July 15 of that year, executives lay ground on an expansion area of the hotel, and they buried a time capsule in the area.